Sunday, December 18, 2022

 Linklater structures his deeply personal rotoscoped narrative—the finest of his career—around a child's counter-factual moon landing ahead of the Apollo 11 mission.
 Time, memory, dreams, dead time, and just hanging out, often in front of a television, combine in this signature work by the director, a film that's at its most exhilarating during its endless passages of consumer culture-obsessed digression.

-6. De humani corporis fabrica (Lucian Castaing-Taylor and Véréna Paravel, France/Switzerland)
+6. De humani corporis fabrica (Lucien Castaing-Taylor and Véréna Paravel, France/Switzerland)

 In the hands of Leviathan's filmmaking duo, the stuff of surgery television is transformed into mystifying documentary cinema—when it isn't palpably visceral in its effect.
 As the camera dives deep below the skin's surface, this singular work of experimental non-fiction offers up visually arresting images of undefined anatomy, reframing the human body as a site of unknown mysteries (in our illness-obsessed age).